Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 4/lab 4.md

 #### ✅ Objective
 To compute the SHA-256 hash of different messages to observe how small changes in input produce significantly different hashes (avalanche effect).
+# 1.I write a python code that can compute sha256 hash of a given message.
 #### 🔧 Implementation

 ```python